 Student Services can provide advice and support on a range of issues including:

 - counselling and mental health

 - disability issues

 - money and funding

-- residential life and wellbeing.
+- wellbeing and welfare.

 You can make an individual appointment or just pop in to our daily drop-in sessions.